sketchc89/strassen/README.md

 ## Using

-The best documentation are the unit tests located [here](./test/TestStrassen.cpp)
+The best documentation are the unit tests located [here](./test/TestStrassen.cpp).
+Note to developer: Documentation below is unit tested. change unit test when documentation changes here

 ```C++
 strassen::Mat<double, 3, 2> lhs{{1.1, 2.2}, {3.3, 4.4}, {5.5, 6.6}};